marciof/Eon/specification/specification.md

 # ...
 ```

-## Text ##
+## Text

-A text is an immutable sequence of Unicode characters, each one identified by a code-point.
+An immutable sequence of Unicode characters, each one identified by a code-point.
 It extends the *List* prototype by associating non-negative integer elements to code-points.

-### Examples ###
+### Examples

 ```
 ""